From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 The admit card for CUCET 2021 was released on September 12 by the National Testing Agency (NTA), on the official website.

-The exam will be conducted in online mode on September 15, September 16, September 23 and September 24 in two slots.
+The exam is being conducted in online mode on September 15, September 16, September 23 and September 24 in two slots.

 WBJEE